Call (866) 886-1999 24 hours a day to speak to our helpful staff

 Map and Directions

 Feel free to call the detention facility to obtain the available bail information, or you can call us and we are more than happy to call on your behalf.
-You may also search below on the San Bernardino Sheriff’s Inmate Information System.
 If you call the jail yourself be ready to give the full legal name of the defendant and their date of birth.
 Be sure to write down the “booking number” the jail will give you.
 This is how the jail system identifies their numerous inmates.
 Bail can be posted 24 hours a day this facility and typically takes a few hours once a bail has been posted for a defendant to be released.

 Inmates are allowed two visits per week, with each visit approximately 45 minutes.
 Please be prepared to show valid identification and be prepared to be thoroughly searched before entering the facility.
 Inmates have access to phones when they are housed, but cannot call until they are booked in completely.